gnick18/AspFumi_SeqProject-2025/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+Designed and scripted by Grant Nickles with help of Gemini Pro 2.5 and Claude.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.